gaverhae/misc/books/2015/pro-android-web-game-apps-2012/summary/Chapter5.md

 [2]: https://github.com/Apress/pro-android-web-game-apps/blob/9e08321ca08e49246f51b1c88bc1ce1ab982aad8/9781430238195_sourcecode_chp05/code/04.drag_and_drop.html

-### Pixel-Perfect Picking and Image Masks
+This assumes we have nice rectangles, but sometimes our shapes are more complicated.
 After the `down` event, we have the coordinates of the selected pixel.
 We can ask the canvas for the color of that pixel with:

 ```javascript
 ctx.getImageData(x, y, 1, 1).data